xueqianging/flink/docs/ops/memory/mem_setup.md

 * toc
 {:toc}

-The further described memory configuration is applicable starting with the release version 1.10.
+The further described memory configuration is applicable starting with the release version *1.10*.
 If you upgrade Flink from earlier versions, check the [migration guide](mem_migration.html) because many changes were introduced with the 1.10 release.

-<strong>Note: This memory setup guide is relevant only for Task Executors!</strong>
+<strong>Note:</strong> This memory setup guide is relevant <strong>only for task executors</strong>!
-Check Job Manager [related configuration options](../config.html#jobmanager) for the memory setup of Job Manager.
+Check [job manager related configuration options](../config.html#jobmanager) for the memory setup of job manager.

 ## Configure Total Memory